Family of 10-year-old boy missing since Sunday says he likely overreacted to being punished

 LIVINGSTON — The aunt of a 10-year-old boy missing since Sunday described the child as a "rambunctious...tyke" who ran away after being disciplined.

-Amanda Pierson said Brody Sturdivant was upset at having a PlayStation taken away and responded inappropriately by leaving the home.
+Amanda Pearson said Brody Sturdivant was upset at having a PlayStation taken away and responded inappropriately by leaving the home.
 Sheriff Jason Ard said it wasn't uncommon for the boy to run away.
 He said the child isn't believed to be in any great danger, but "he is just 10."

-Pierson, whom the child refers to as "Aunt Mama," said he overreacted to being punished.
+Pearson, whom the child refers to as "Aunt Mama," said he overreacted to being punished.

 "He didn’t make the right decision after he was corrected for saying something he shouldn’t have said," Pearson said.
 "I took the PlayStation and he thought it was the end of the world and so he split and that’s what happened, ok?"